- Pub/shop < 1 mile

 A superb maritime base for a truly Cornish experience.

-Over three floors.
 Three bedrooms: 2 x double (one second floor, accessed via steep stairs), 1 x twin.
 Bathroom with bath, separate shower cubicle, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with beamed ceiling.

 - Electric storage heaters